-This self-portrait van Gogh painted shortly after he returned home from hospital having mutilated his own ear.
-The artist used a mirror for his self-portraits which is why some mistakenly think that he lost part of his right ear instead of his left.
+Van Gogh painted this self-portrait shortly after he returned home from the hospital, having mutilated his own ear.
+The artist used a mirror for his self-portraits, which is why some mistakenly think that he lost part of his right ear instead of his left.

 Van Gogh is in his studio, wearing his overcoat and a hat.
 His facial expression is still and melancholy.
 On the right we see a Japanese print: van Gogh loved Japanese art and used it as an inspiration many times.

 This canvas is one of the very last self–portraits painted by van Gogh.
 In the first months of the artist’s voluntary internment at the asylum, the artist mostly painted the surrounding landscape.
 But, in early July 1889, while Vincent was painting in the fields near the asylum, he suffered a severe breakdown that could have been a symptom of epilepsy.
 Incapacitated for five weeks and greatly unnerved by the experience, the artist retreated to his studio, refusing to even go out to the garden.
 This painting is the first work he produced after recovering from that episode.
 In a letter to his brother Theo written in early September 1889, he observed:

 They say—and I am very willing to believe it—that it is difficult to know yourself—but it isn’t easy to paint yourself either.
 So I am working on two portraits of myself at this moment—for want of another model—because it is more than time I did a little figure work.
 One I began the day I got up; I was thin and pale as a ghost.
 It is dark violet–blue and the head whitish with yellow hair, so it has a color effect.
 But since then I have begun another one, three quarter length on a light background.